hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

   └── scripts
 ```

-*This is a generic structure and can be tweaked based on personal preference.*
+*This is a generic structure and can be tweaked based on personal preference and analysis workflow.*

-- `logs`: It is important to keep track of the commands run and the specific parameters used, but also to have a record of any standard output that is generated while running the command.
+- `logs`: to keep track of the commands run and the specific parameters used, but also to have a record of any standard output that is generated while running the command.
-- `meta`: This folder contains any information that describes the samples you are using, which we often refer to as metadata.
+- `meta`: for any information that describes the samples you are using, which we refer to as [metadata](https://datamanagement.hms.harvard.edu/metadata-overview).
-- `raw_data`: Store any **unmodified** raw data obtained prior to computational analysis here.
-We strongly recommend placing the original source NGS run data here, i.e. FASTQ files.
+- `raw_data`: for any **unmodified** (raw) data obtained prior to computational analysis here, e.g. FASTQ files from the sequencing center.
+We strongly recommend leaving this directory unmodified through the analysis.
-- `reference_data`: Store any necessary genomic annotation reference (e.g. FASTA, GTF) files here.
+- `reference_data`: for known information related to the reference genome that will be used in the analysis, e.g. genome sequence (FASTA), gene annotation file (GTF) associated with the genome.
-- `results`: This folder will contain the output from the different tools you implement in your workflow.
-To stay organized, you should create sub-folders specific to each tool/step of the workflow.
+- `results`: for output from the different tools you implement in your workflow.
+Create sub-folders specific to each tool/step of the workflow within this folder.
-- `scripts`: This folder will contain the scripts that you use to run analyses at different points in the workflow.
+- `scripts`: for scripts that you write and use to run analyses/workflow.

 Create a directory for the project by changing into `rnaseq/` and then using `mkdir` to create the subdirectories.